 CHE 112 Foundations of Chemistry.
 2 cr.
-Designed to prepare students with poor science backgrounds for success in CHE 125 or the CHE 145/155 sequence.
-Emphasizes fundamental chemical concepts, chemical nomenclature and problem-solving skills.
+Designed to prepare students with limited science backgrounds for success in CHE 125 or the CHE 145/155 sequence.
+Emphasizes fundamental chemical concepts, chemical nomenclature, and problem-solving skills.
 Two hours lecture/discussion.
 EL.

 CHE 123 Chemistry and Society.
 3 cr.
-A qualitative, nonmathematical course in chemistry for non-scientists focusing on environmental and consumer chemistry.
-3 hrs. lecture/ discussion.
-Not suitable prerequisite for professional chemistry courses.
+A qualitative, non-mathematical course in chemistry for non-scientists focusing on environmental and consumer chemistry.
+3 hrs. lecture/discussion.
+Not a suitable prerequisite for professional chemistry courses.
 NMS/NS.
+(A student may not earn more than four credits by taking CHE 123 and CHE 124.)

 CHE 124 Natural Science Chemistry.
 4 cr.
 Non-mathematical look at our chemical world of drugs, pollutants, household chemicals, food additives, etc. Lectures and laboratories.
 Not a suitable prerequisite for professional chemistry courses.
 NMS/NS/LS.
+(A student may not earn more than four credits by taking CHE 123 and CHE 124.)
 CHE 125 Introductory Chemistry.
 5 cr.
 A one semester introductory course in college chemistry including an introduction to organic chemistry.
-Consists of lectures, discussion and laboratories.
+Consists of lectures, discussions, and laboratories.
 Primarily for students whose programs require only CHE 125 or CHE 125-203 combination.
-Students may not count both CHE 125 and 145 toward the natural science or laboratory science requirement for their degrees.
+Students may not count both CHE 125 and CHE 145 toward the natural science or laboratory science requirement for the associate degree.
 NMS/NS/LS/SQ(203/211).

 CHE 145 General Chemistry.
 5 cr.
 The first semester of a one-year course in college chemistry.
 Consists of lectures, discussions, and laboratories.
 For students whose programs require a year of college chemistry or who plan to take advanced courses in chemistry.
-Students may not count both CHE 125 and 145 toward the natural science or laboratory science requirement for their associate degree.
+Students may not count both CHE 125 and CHE 145 toward the natural science or laboratory science requirement for the associate degree.
 Prereq: demonstrated competency at MAT 105 level or concurrent MAT 105 registration.
 NMS/NS/LS/SQ(155).

 CHE 155 General Chemistry.
 5 cr.
 Continuation of CHE 145.
-Consists of lectures, discussions and laboratories.
-Prereq: CHE 145.
+Consists of lectures, discussions, and laboratories.
+Prereg: CHE 145.
 NMS/NS/LS/SQ(145).

 CHE 203 Survey of Biochemistry.
 3 cr.
 An elementary course in the chemical makeup and metabolic processes of living organisms.
 For non-science majors.
 Three hours of lectures per week.
-Together CHE 125 and 203 constitute a year course with emphasis on organic and biological chemistry for non-science majors.
-Prereq: CHE 125 or 145 with cons. instr.
+Together CHE 125 and CHE 203 constitute a year course with emphasis on organic and biological chemistry for non-science majors.
+Prereq: CHE 125 or CHE 145 with cons. instr.
 If taken alone NMS/NS, if combined with 211, NMS/NS/LS/SQ(125).